yahoo/elide/elide-datastore/elide-datastore-search/README.md

 Only text fields (String) are supported/tested.
 Other data types (dates, numbers, etc) have not been tested.
 Embedded index support has not been implemented.

-### Operators
+### Filter Operators

-Only INFIX, and PREFIX operators (and their case insensitive equivalents) are supported.
+Only INFIX, and PREFIX filter operators (and their case insensitive equivalents) are supported.
+Note that hibernate search only indexes and analyzes fields as either case sensitive or not case-sensitive - so a given field will only support the INFIX/PREFIX filter operator that matches how the field was indexed.

+All other filter operators are passed to the underlying wrapped JPA store.

 ### Analyzer Assumptions